mia-platform/documentation/docs/marketplace/add_to_marketplace/create_your_company_marketplace.md

 For instance:

 - a version of a Microservice Plugin is defined by its `dockerImage`.
 By following the resource versioning management, a change in this field will require the creation of a new version for such Plugin
-- for Custom Resources of type K8s the governance is quite similar: since Custom Resources of type K8s are defined by their `apiVersion` and `kind`, in this scenario, the only way to be able to change them will be through the creation of a new version.
+- for Infrastructure Resources of type K8s the governance is quite similar: since Infrastructure Resources of type K8s are defined by their `apiVersion` and `kind`, in this scenario, the only way to be able to change them will be through the creation of a new version.

 By defining these fields as *version dependent*, we ensure that these are not editable by the user when they add a marketplace item to their project: whenever a new Microservice is created starting from a versioned Marketplace plugin, the `dockerImage` field will be automatically shown as read-only, and the user will be able to change it only by actually checking for other versions of the plugin.